Welcome to Books for Pakistan

 The beginning of education is literacy.
 The fundamental need is that girls and boys in primary schools and in their homes have access to quality books, which foster a love of reading and a taste of what reading and learning can offer them.

-Our mission is to provide Hoopoe Books to as many primary-aged (5-9 years) school children as we can, and step-by-step Teacher Lesson Plans for teachers.
+Our mission is to provide Hoopoe Books to as many primary school children (ages 5 – 9 years) as we can, and step-by-step Teacher Lesson Plans for teachers.
 We currently have 10 titles.
 Each of them is a traditional teaching-stories from the region, retold especially for children by the author and educator Idries Shah.

 Economic, political and security challenges have severely affected education services in Pakistan.
 According to the Pakistan Education Statistics Report 2013-2014, of all the primary-aged children, 68 percent are enrolled in schools.
 Yet 6.2 million of these young people are “out of school.”